chadlavi/react-highlighter-ts/README.md

 ## Version note

-Starting with version 18.0.0, this library's main version will be pinned to the compatible version of React.
+Starting with version 18.0.0, this library's major version number will be pinned to the compatible major version of React.

 For React version 17.x compatability, install version `^2.2.0`.